pallets/flask/docs/upgrading.rst

 Due to a bug in earlier implementations the request local proxies now raise a :exc:`RuntimeError` instead of an :exc:`AttributeError` when they are unbound.
-If you cought these exceptions with :exc:`AttributeError` before, you should catch them with :exc:`RuntimeError` now.
+If you caught these exceptions with :exc:`AttributeError` before, you should catch them with :exc:`RuntimeError` now.

 Additionally the :func:`~flask.send_file` function is now issuing